-Creating a new software product comes with a slew of challenges, the first being: “how do I start?!”
-Let us help you consider the paths to software development and why we think we know which one is right for you.
+Creating a new software product comes with a slew of challenges, including hiring developers.
+This article will help you consider the different pathways to software development and why we think we know which one is right for you.

 The struggle is real…